nayel71/minesweeper/README.md

 # Minesweeper
-An interactive ASCII Minesweeper game
+A command line Minesweeper game

 # Installation
 Download the repository, open it in terminal and run `make`.
 To play, enter `./play`.

+(For macOS, download the `dmg` file [here](https://www.dropbox.com/s/pxyy0rzex36ad9a/install_minesweeper.dmg?dl=0).)